Structure of Resource Theory of Block Coherence

+where $B_{kl}^{'}$ denotes each off-diagonal block of any state $\rho$ and this off-diagonal block can be formed by $B_{kl}^{'}=P_k \rho P_l$ with $k \neq l$.
+Before establishing our result, we are stating an important lemma on this matter.\\ $\textbf{\textit{Lemma 2:}}$ A CPTP map $\Lambda$ is SIO if and only if it can be represented by Kraus operators $\{K_j\}$ of the form $K_n=\sum_{n} c_n \ket{\pi(n)} \bra {n}$ where $\ket{\pi(n)}$ is permutation from the basis set onto itself \cite{18}.\\ The following theorem gives the analytic structure of Kraus operators representing Strictly Block Incoherent Operations.

-\begin{theorem} Let $\tau$ be a completely positive trace preserving map on S. Then $\tau$ is Strictly Block Incoherent operation if it can be represented by Kraus operations $\{K_n\}$ such that every $K_n$ has at most one non zero block in each column and row partition where the partition of rows and columns will depend on block dephasing map. \end{theorem} Proof:- From the definition of Strictly Block Incoherent operations it is obvious that the operation is also block incoherent operation.
-So by previous theorem, Kraus operator representing Strictly Block Incoherent operations must have one non zero block in each column partition.
-We only need to show the remaining result.\\ Here we consider, and
+{\bf Theorem~2:} : Let $\mathcal{T}$ be a Completely Positive Trace Preserving(CPTP) map on S. $\mathcal{T}$ denotes Strictly Block Incoherent Operation if and only if it can be represented by Kraus operators $\{K_j\}$ of the form $K_j=\sum _{i} P_{\pi(i)} C_j P_i$, where $\pi$ is an index permutation and $C_j$ is complex matrix.

+{\bf Proof:} (The partition of rows and columns will depend on the block dephasing map.
+The idea of row partitions will be similar to the column partitions defined earlier in the case of BIO.)\\ The sufficient part of the proof follows from the definition of SBIO.
+If every Kraus operator of a CPTP map has at most one non-zero block in each column and row partition, then clearly it satisfies all the conditions of equation (5) and hence is a SBIO.\\ We now prove the converse part.
+From the definition, any SBIO is also a BIO.
+So, by the previous theorem, the Kraus operator representing SBIO must have at most one non-zero block in each column partition.
+We only need to show the remaining results.\\ Here, we consider,